mongodb/specifications/source/find_getmore_killcursors_commands.rst

 =======
 2015-09-30 slaveOk flag must be set to true on **getMore** and **killCursors** commands to make drivers have same behavior as for OP_GET_MORE and OP_KILL_CURSORS.

-2015-10-08 added guidance on batchSize values as related to the **getMore** command.
+2015-10-13 added guidance on batchSize values as related to the **getMore** command.
+SlaveOk flag SHOULD not be set on getMore and killCursors commands.
+Introduced maxAwaitTimeMS option for setting maxTimeMS on getMore commands when the cursor is a tailable cursor with awaitData set.